/

 Figure 1 A comprehensive cell atlas of Arabidopsis.

-C. A UMAP visualization is shown of global clustering of all cells from the dataset colored by organ.
+C. UMAP of global clustering of all cells colored by organs.

-D. UMAP visualization of all clusters of global cell atlas colored by major cell types.
+D. UMAP of single-nucleus atlas of Arabidopsis colored by major cell types.

 2. Data description